 When the substitution degree of sodium carboxymethyl cellulose (CMC) is equal to 1, the molecular formula is [C6H702(0H)20CH2C00Na]n.
 Sodium carboxymethyl cellulose is a kind of white or slightly yellow powder, and granular or fibrous solid, which is tasteless, non-toxic, and soluble in water.

 ① Sodium carboxymethyl cellulose is used as a binder, which can play a good bonding effect.
-Using sodium carboxymethyl cellulose can increase the strength of the raw glaze, reduce the drying shrinkage of the glaze, make the body and the glaze bond firmly and not easy to fall off, facilitate the process operation, and prevent defects such as glaze rolling and lack of glaze.
+Using sodium carboxymethyl cellulose can increase the strength of the raw glaze, reduce the drying shrinkage of the glaze, make the body and the glaze bond firmly and not easily fall off, facilitate the process operation, and prevent defects such as glaze rolling and lack of glaze.
 At the same time, it has a suspending function to suspend the ceramic slurry and prevent precipitation.
+Click for CMC in food and Contact trusted carboxymethyl cellulose suppliers Sdfrchem for more help.

 ②It can play its water-retaining effect, so that the glaze slurry has a certain degree of water retention, and the glaze layer is evenly dried to form a flat and dense glaze surface.
 After firing, the glaze surface is flat and smooth.